 If problem drinking becomes severe, it can eventually become alcohol use disorder, AUD.
-AUD is considered a relapsing brain disease that is characterized by compulsive alcohol use, loss of control over alcohol intake, and a negative emotional state when not using.
+AUD is a relapsing brain disease that actively manifests through compulsive alcohol use, an inability to control alcohol intake, and the experience of negative emotions when not using alcohol.

 About 16 million people in the United States have AUD.
 There are mild, moderate, and severe forms of AUD.

 To assess whether you or a loved one has AUD, the National Institute on Alcohol Abuse and Alcoholism suggests asking yourself a few of these questions.
 In the past year have you: